 Own-occ is a great benefit when selling disability insurance.

-These policies do not usually require medical exams to qualify and are designed for a short benefit duration.
+Short-term policies do not usually require medical exams to qualify and are designed for a short benefit duration to replace a portion of your income.
 They can cover up to 80% of your client’s gross income assuming they do not have other disability policies inforce.

 What is a disability elimination period?